-- Store “high target” clothing (e.g., silk, cotton, rayon, linen) in sealed packages or containers made for garment storage
+Store high target clothing (silk, cotton, rayon, and linen) in sealed bags or in containers made for garment storage.

-Basements, attics, crawl spaces, and garages are notorious hideouts for silverfish because these places tend to be dark, warm, humid, and filled with lots of silverfish snacks.
-These areas can be the site of the worst silverfish infestations because they are low traffic areas where silverfish can set up a stronghold, reproduce, eat, and live undisturbed for long periods of time.
+Basements, attics, crawl spaces, and garages are notorious hideouts for silverfish.
+This is because these places tend to be dark, warm, humid, and filled with lots of foods that silverfish like.
+These areas can become the site of the worst silverfish infestations because they’re low traffic areas where silverfish can set up a stronghold, reproduce, eat, and live undisturbed for long periods of time.

-Plus, people tend to have items that silverfish love to eat in these areas, including:
+As a bonus, people tend to store items that silverfish love to eat in these areas, including:

 - cardboard boxes

-Although we’ve shared helpful tips for protecting your food, clothes, and goods from silverfish throughout this article, you may want to take further steps to protect your home—particularly if you live in a warm and humid area.
-Here are more ways to minimize the presence of silverfish in your home.
+In this article, we’ve shared helpful tips for protecting your food, clothes, and goods from silverfish.
+But you may want to take further steps to protect your home.
+This is particularly true if you live in a warm, humid area.

-- Control humidity as much as possible by using dehumidifiers, especially in areas or rooms most susceptible to silverfish.
-If you live in a particularly humid area, you may want to consider a whole house dehumidifier
+- Control the humidity level as much as possible by using dehumidifiers.
+This is especially important in areas that are more susceptible to silverfish.
+If you live in a particularly humid area, you may want to consider investing in a whole-house dehumidifier.

-- If you don’t already have them, install ridge vents in your roof to allow damp, warm air to escape from your attic and protect your insulation
+- If you don’t already have them, install ridge vents in your roof.
+These will allow warm, damp air to exit your attic and protect your insulation.

-- Install and use vent fans in your kitchen and bathroom
+- Install and use vent fans in both your kitchen and bathroom.

-- Fill your house with plants that absorb moisture from the air (e.g., Boston fern, peace lily, reed palm, English ivy, tillandsia)
+- Fill your house with plants that absorb moisture from the air, including Boston fern, peace lily, reed palm, English ivy, and Tillandsia.

-- Keep the drip pans and drain lines for your air conditioning clean and unobstructed
+- Keep your air conditioner’s drip pans and drain lines clean and unobstructed.

-If you suspect you have silverfish in your home, employ DIY pest control methods like using a silverfish spray.
-Or consult with a pest control professional, who will be able to assess your home for problem areas and suggest the best methods for eliminating silverfish.
+If you suspect you have silverfish in your home, you can use DIY pest control methods like a silverfish spray.
+You can also consult a pest control professional, who will be able to assess your home for problem areas and suggest the best methods for eliminating silverfish.